calvinlfer/Akka-HTTP-Akka-Streams-Akka-Actors-Integration/README.md

 The Internet Chuck Norris Database returns a discrete JSON response for every HTTP request sent out.
-Whilst this is okay for most cases, it becomes a bit cumbersome if you want to look at Chuck Norris jokes without having to keep hitting the endpoint.
+Whilst this is okay for most cases, it becomes a bit cumbersome if you want to look at Chuck Norris jokes as you have to keep hitting the endpoint yourself.
 The goal of this project is to turn those discretized JSON responses into a continuous JSON stream.
 This is done with the help of Akka HTTP, Akka Actors and Akka Streams.

 The `JokeFetcher` Akka Actor is used to continuously poll the ICNDB endpoint behind the scenes and publish each discrete JSON response onto